wpdispensary/dispensary-tinctures/README.txt

 3. Activate the plugin and enjoy!

 == Changelog ==

+= 1.9 =
+* Added `tinctures` to compounds filter for admin screens in `admin/wpd-tinctures-functions.php`
+* Added `tinctures` to compounds filter for data output in `admin/wpd-tinctures-functions.php`
+* Updated shortcode product title wrap from p to h2 in `admin/wpd-tinctures-shortcodes.php`
+* Updated `.pot` file with text strings for localization in `languages/wpd-tinctures.pot`
+* General code cleanup throuhgout multiple files

 = 1.8 =
 * Added 'prices' REST API endpoint in `admin/class-wpd-tinctures-rest-api.php`